PompeyWayner/java-BillsApp/README.md

 - Bug fixed when Bill amount has been edited and previous amount did not update.
 - Cleaning up of code.

+Git Commit - 31-08-2019
+- Improved the ComboBoxes for adding, changing and deleting months so they are always in correct month order.
+- Widened label for bill total so long amounts are displayed in full.

+Git Commit - 01-09-2019
+- New File and Open File options coded.
+Still maybe bugs.
+- Added dafault menu item to be implemented.